imdea-software/popl-2016-artifact/README.md

 This can take a few minutes the first time around, since it includes the download of a virtual machine image.
 When this step finishes, our virtual machine should be up and running — verify this with the `vagrant status` command.
-Open a shell to the running virtual machine via ssh,
+Open a shell to the running virtual machine via ssh:

     vagrant ssh

-and follow the “Usage” instructions below.
-When finished, simply close the SSH session, and halt, suspend, or destroy the virtual machine, e.g.,
+and follow the *Usage* instructions below.
+When finished, simply close the SSH session, and halt, suspend, or destroy the virtual machine:

     vagrant destroy